Mxthesss/MX-CarLock/README.md

 - Locale (now support EN/CZ language)

+We go to es_extended --> client --> functions.lua
+We look for this function: function ESX.ShowNotification We rewrite the entire function to: function ESX.ShowNotification(Title, Message, Type, Position)
+     lib.notify({
+       title = Title,
+       description = Message,
+       type = Type,
+       position = "top"
+     })
+end
+Then you go to fxmanifest.lua in es_extended where you add this line to the shared_scripts section:

+     '@ox_lib/init.lua',

 ## Usage

 Once MX-CarLock is installed and configured, you can use the following key bindings in your FiveM server: